Nexba: a 10-year overnight success story

 Nexba, a naturally sugar-free range of drinks created by two brothers-in-law, is now a major disruptor in the Australian healthy drinks space, with products also making waves overseas.
 But while the brand’s success might seem to have happened overnight, the men behind it have been working on product development for the past 10 years.

-The Nexba story all began back in 2010 in Mexico, where a then-23-year-old Drew Bilbe – now Nexba co-founder and co-CEO – was taking part in a university student exchange program while studying his civil and environmental engineering degree.
+The Nexba story all began back in 2010 in Mexico.
+It was here that a then 23-year-old Drew Bilbe – now Nexba co-founder and co-CEO – was taking part in a university student exchange program while studying his civil and environmental engineering degree.

 “While I was there, the better-for-you-beverage space really stood out,” Bilbe says.
 “It was much better developed in Mexico.
-I honed in on iced tea at time and did some research, and found out that iced tea made up about 12 to 14 percent of Mexico’s entire beverage sales, across both retail and petrol and convenience [P&C].
+I honed in on iced tea and did some research.
+I found out that iced tea made up about 12 to 14 percent of Mexico’s entire beverage sales, across both retail and petrol and convenience [P&C].
 That was pretty mind-blowing.”

 Let’s give it a crack

-At the time in Australia, the only iced teas available were Lipton and Nestea, and these brands were only capturing about one to two percent of beverage sales.
+At the time in Australia, the only iced teas available were Lipton and Nestea.
+These brands were only capturing about one to two percent of beverage sales.
 Bilbe felt that there was opportunity in Australia to build the better-for-you-beverage category.